-For handling various Python versions on a single system, many people use the utility Pyenv.
-It enables simple installation, switching, and management of many Python versions for your development projects.
-You can establish isolated Python environments and guarantee compatibility with particular Python versions required by your apps by using Pyenv.
-You can follow the instructions in this article to install Pyenv on Ubuntu 18.04, 20.04, 22.04, 23.04
+Many people use the utility Pyenv to handle various Python versions on a single system.
+It enables simple installation, switching, and management.
+Enables many Python versions for your development projects.
+You can establish isolated Python environments and guarantee compatibility.
+Specifically, with particular Python versions required by your apps, by using Pyenv.
+You can follow the instructions in this article to install Pyenv on Ubuntu 18.04, 20.04, 22.04, and 23.04.

 Step 1: Install and Update Dependencies